 Bitcoin ("Bitcoin" or "BTC") is a digital asset that is created and transmitted through the operations of the peer-to-peer Bitcoin network, a decentralized network of computers that operates on cryptographic protocols.
 No single entity owns or operates the Bitcoin network, the infrastructure of which is collectively maintained by a decentralized user base.
 The Bitcoin network allows people to exchange tokens of value, called Bitcoin, which are recorded on a public transaction ledger known as a blockchain.
-Bitcoin can be used to pay for goods and services on the Bitcoin network, or it can be converted to fiat currencies, such as the U.S. dollar, at rates determined on Digital Asset Exchanges that trade Bitcoin or in individual end-user-to-end-user transactions under a barter system.
+Bitcoin can be used to pay for goods and services, or it can be converted to fiat currencies, such as the U.S. dollar, at rates determined on Digital Asset Exchanges that trade Bitcoin or in individual end-user-to-end-user transactions under a barter system.

 The Bitcoin network was initially contemplated in a white paper that also described Bitcoin and the operating software to govern the Bitcoin network.
 The white paper was purportedly authored by Satoshi Nakamoto.
 However, no individual with that name has been reliably identified as Bitcoin's creator, and the general consensus is that the name is a pseudonym for the actual inventor or inventors.
 The first Bitcoins were created in 2009 after Nakamoto released the Bitcoin network source code (the software and protocol that created and launched the Bitcoin network).
-The Bitcoin network has been under active development since that time by a core group of developers including those employed by MIT Media Lab's Digital Currency Initiative (the "Bitcoin Core Developers").
-The Bitcoin Core Developers are able to access and can alter the Bitcoin network source code and, as a result, they are responsible for quasi-official releases of updates and other changes to the Bitcoin network's source code.
-Due to the decentralized nature of the Bitcoin network, the release of updates to the Bitcoin network's source code does not guarantee that the updates will be automatically adopted.
-Users and miners must accept any changes made to the Bitcoin source code by downloading the proposed modification of the Bitcoin network's source code, and if a modification is accepted only by a percentage of users and miners, a fork in the Bitcoin network will occur.
+The Bitcoin network has been under active development since that time by a group of engineers known as core developers.
+The core developers are able to access, and can alter, the Bitcoin network source code and, as a result, they are responsible for quasi-official releases of updates and other changes to the Bitcoin network's source code.
+The release of updates to the Bitcoin network's source code does not guarantee that the updates will be automatically adopted.
+Users and miners must accept any changes made to the Bitcoin source code by downloading the proposed modification of the Bitcoin network's source code.
+A modification of the Bitcoin network's source code is effective only with respect to the Bitcoin users and miners that download it.
+If a modification is accepted by only a percentage of users and miners, a division in the Bitcoin network will run the modified source code.
+Such a division is known as a "fork."